Monday, June 30, 2025

 Late last week the TV weather guessers were predicting a super hot weekend running into Monday with most of the nation sweltering.
 For all I know, maybe they were right.

 About most of the country, that is.
 Here in the northern Rockies yesterday - Saturday - was actually too cool for a short sleeve shirt to be comfy.
-I don’t think we reached 70℉, we ate supper indoors instead of on the screened porch.
+I don’t think we reached 70℉, we ate supper indoors instead of on the preferred screened porch.

 This morning is overcast, though what happens later is anybody’s guess.
 Our predicted high today is 55℉ and there is a freeze warning for tonight (29℉ predicted).